insideapp-srl/flutter_supabase_chat_core/doc/docs/guides/supabse-trigges.md

 title: Database Triggers
 ---

-This is an example of a triggers that sets room's `lastMessages` to the most recent message sent once recieved in Firestore.
+This is an example of a triggers that sets room's `lastMessages` to the most recent message sent once recieved in Supabase.

 ```sql
     CREATE OR REPLACE FUNCTION chats.update_last_messages()